 “Hey!
 She’s just a young girl!
 Why would you do such a thing?!”

 A spark of defiance rose from my chest.
 I gripped my sword and pointed it at them.
 Immediately, the soldiers backed off in fear.
 Walking over to her, I helped her up.

 “I’ll take charge of her.
 Leave us.”

-They looked at me skeptical for a moment but decided to go.
+They looked at me with skeptical gazes before deciding to go.

 “Are you alright?”
 I asked her when they had disappeared.

 She faintly nodded.
 I was starting to wonder if I had truly done the right thing.

 It wasn’t long before I found out the true reason for the war, a trivial difference in ideology between Botticelli and Rinaldi.
 However, that had not stopped the people of Botticelli from discriminating and demonizing the other side.
 I had been effectively brainwashed to blindly fight for them.

 Some hero I was.

 I had been too late to save the people of Rinaldi from the genocide that happened afterward.
 There was never any intention for peace.
 Purely, there was a drive to wipe out those who didn’t align with similar beliefs.